 Also, drivers who qualify for non-CDL short-haul exceptions may not use the 16-hour short-haul exception.

 How to Use the 16-Hour Exception with the KeepTruckin App

 The KeepTruckin mobile app makes it simple for drivers to use the 16-hour short-haul exception.
 There’s no need to keep track of the exceptions above.
 Instead, just follow this simple 4-step process:

 Step No. 1: Go to Menu > Settings > Logs.

 Step No. 2: Enable the short-haul exception and save the settings.

 Note: The 16-hour short-haul exception is only available for ‘property-carrying’ & ‘oil & gas’ vehicles and for USA 70-hour/8-day and 60-hour/7-day cycles.

 Step No. 3: Once the ‘short-haul exception’ is enabled, go back to your logs, click the + icon at the bottom-right corner of the screen, and tap ‘Take the 16 Hour Exception’ to use it.

 The 16-hour short-haul exception allows drivers to extend their daily window by 2 hours once a week.
 In certain situations, it can be very beneficial to drivers to use this exception.

-If you have any questions about the KeepTruckin electronic logbook app, or the KeepTruckin ELD system, please contact our support team.
-We’ll be glad to assist you.
+If you have any questions about the KeepTruckin electronic logbook app or the KeepTruckin ELD system, call (844) 257-6396 or email firstname.lastname@example.org.